-Follow the MCAA Swiss Chapter on Twitter and LinkedIn.
+Follow the MCAA Swiss Chapter on Twitter - @mcaa_swiss - and LinkedIn - MCAA Swiss Chapter.

 Toni Froehlich toni.froehlich@alumnibasel.ch

 Theodota Lagouri

 Chair of the MCAA Swiss Chapter,

 lagouri@gmail.com

 switzerland.chapter@mariecuriealumni.eu

 Steve Jobs, the former Apple CEO, apart from being a technological genius and an innovator, changed the way we now communicate and share information.
 He was an effective communicator thanks to his capacity to speak with passion and make his ideas (as well as the new technologies Apple was presenting) understandable and memorable.
 But how did he do that?
 What were his secrets?